fedsa/front-end-conf-website/speaker/talk-title-two.md

 ---
 title: Talk title two
 speaker: Mary Jones
-bio: Mary is a front and back-end web developer, author and speaker.
-She is an author or co-author of 22 books including The New CSS Layout and a regular contributor to a number of publications both online and offline.
 date: 2019-10-17T00:00:00.000Z
 summary: Why contemplating our mortality can be a powerful catalyst for change
 image: /static/images/speakers/chidinma-kalu.jpg
-session: 9:30am
+tags:
+  - speaker
 class:
   - session
-tags:
-  - speaker
+bio: >-
+  **Mary** is a front and back-end web developer, author and speaker.
+She is an author or co-author of 22 books including The New CSS Layout and a regular contributor to a number of publications both online and offline.
 ---
 Leverage agile frameworks to provide a robust synopsis for high level overviews.
 Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
 Organically grow the holistic world view of disruptive innovation via workplace diversity and empowerment.